Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 enc.encode("café").length;         // 5
 ```

 UTF-8 uses plain single-byte Ascii for the common English characters, "caf" here, and a 2-byte encoding for the next commonest Western set, which includes accented European characters.
 It uses 3 and 4 byte encodings for further characters.
-(I'm trying not to say "uncommon" characters here.
-Hindi हिन्दी written in the usual Devangari मानक हिन्दी script is not at all uncommon to the 380 million Hindi speakers).

 Extended character sets are a big subject.
 If you need to, look up Unicode, UTF-8 in Wikipedia, and Google for other info.